 Your perspective on the best parts of your product or service are important.
 But so are the perspectives of your customers.
 And UGC allows you to get creative when it comes to learning about how they see your offer.

 Piquing interest and getting people talking is a natural result of a great User Generated Content campaign because it taps into some emotions you might not have been focused on before.

-For example, if someone is sipping your beer beside the ocean or using your boots to hike a trail with a gorgeous view and they share that, there is a natural interest that develops in your audience.
-And that interest is reinforced when that content delivers emotions customers come to associate with your brand.
+That interest is reinforced when that content delivers emotions customers come to associate with your brand.
 (Like a sense of relaxation from your seaside beer or a thirst for adventure from your trail-hiking boots)

 It Helps You Make Sales